locp/ansible-role-cassandra/README.md

   `cassandra_cms_max_heapsize_mb`, `cassandra_max_heapsize_mb`,
   `cassandra_cms_heap_new_size_mb` and `cassandra_heap_new_size_mb`.

+* `cassandra_path`
+  This variable was introduced in version 1.4.0 but was missed from being documented.
+As
+  [pointed out](https://github.com/locp/ansible-role-cassandra/issues/116) if the variable is defined when the variable is set and the directory is deleted, it is not recreated.
+The variable has now been deprecated in favour of `cassandra_directories`.

 * `cassandra_node_count`:
   A read-only variable that attempts to contain the number of nodes in the cluster.
 Will only be set if `cassandra_join_cluster` is set to `True`.